 Assessment in English is continuous.
-By the end of each year level, student folios will contain five items, both written and spoken, but with an emphasis on written.
+By the end of each year level, student folios will contain five items, both written and spoken, but with an emphasis on writing.
 Achievement levels are awarded based on a student's ability to demonstrate the criteria in each standard.

 A task sheet which describes the task, audience, purpose and conditions will be given to each student.
 Each task will be accompanied by a criteria sheet which explains the features to be assessed.
+In addition, students will produce assessment tasks under a range of conditions, from take-home assignments to supervised writing and formal exams.